darrenangle/isitgross-chicago/README.md

 This service can be injected into components and other services to retrieve or modify the current query.

-## Data Service
+## Inspection Data Service

-This services makes calls to the API endpoint and returns results.
+This services makes calls to the City of Chicago Data API endpoint and returns results.

 Service functions include:
 1. Retreiving multiple inspections using a query built by the Query Building Service